 Give of Your Time and Talent

 Children living in institutional care or on the streets need your help.
-They may not have an avenue to a forever family, but you can still help by volunteering through service organizations, nonprofits and adoption agencies which host volunteer trips to developing countries with children in need.
+They may not have an avenue to a forever family, but you can still help by volunteering through service organizations, nonprofits, and adoption agencies that host volunteer trips to developing countries with children in need.
 Orphaned and vulnerable children need doctors and nurses.
 They also need volunteers to give of their time, talent, and treasure to build new infrastructure for their housing, schools, and playgrounds.
 They need delivery of supplies and food.
-They need people to spend time with them, love on them, and show them that they are supported.
+They need people to spend time with them, love them, and show them that they are supported.

 Give of Your Treasure

 Not everyone has the time or talent to assist in orphanages abroad.
-However, you can still play an important role in supporting orphans by sponsoring a child through a reputable, vetted child welfare organization which gives 100% of your proceeds to the child, like Headwaters Relief Organization.
+However, you can still play an important role in supporting orphans by sponsoring a child through a reputable, vetted child welfare organization that gives 100% of your proceeds to the child, like Headwaters Relief Organization.
 You can also support vulnerable children by hosting your own shoes, clothing, or school supply drive within your school, house of worship, or place of employment.